 Sadly, TorGuard does not offer a free trial which would have made it relatively easy for new users to try out the service and see for themselves whether it’s worth spending money on.

 TorGuard problems can generally be fixed with the tips and methods described above in our guide for TorGuard Not Working.
-If these don’t resolve the issue you are facing, you should try contacting customer support for assistance as a final resort before quitting this service and moving onto another one.
+If these don’t resolve the issue you are facing, you should try contacting customer support for assistance as a final resort before quitting this service and moving on to another one.

 For more information about this VPN, see our TorGuard review.